drnic/searchcraft/README.md

  #<Squared number: 5, squared: 25>]
 ```

+### Use ChatGPT to write your views

 Aren't confident writing complex SQL or Arel expressions?
 Me either.
 I ask GPT4 or GitHub Copilot.
 I explain the nature of my schema and tables, and ask it to write some SQL, and then ask to convert it into Arel.
 Or I give it a small snippet it of SQL, and ask it to convert it into Arel.
 I then copy/paste the results into my SearchCraft builder class.

 It is absolutely worth learning to express your search queries in SQL or Arel, and putting them into a SearchCraft materialized view.
 Your users will have a lightning fast experience.

+### Databases and materialized view support

 * A future version of SearchCraft might implement a similar feature for MySQL by creating simple views and caching the results in tables.
+* SearchCraft has been developed and tested against PostgreSQL, but it should "just work" for database servers that support materialized views, such as Oracle and SQL Server.
+Please create tickets if there are issues.

 ## Installation